hpc/charliecloud/doc-src/tutorial.rst

 .. note::

-   The image directory is mounted read-only, so it can be shared by multiple Charliecloud containers in the same or different jobs.
+   The image directory is mounted read-only by default, so it can be shared by multiple Charliecloud containers in the same or different jobs.

+   The image directory can be mounted read-write with :code: `ch-run -w`; see :code:`ch-run --help` for details.

 .. warning::